oblaser/HDSP-21xx-driver/readme.md

 - HDSP-2503 \*

 \* Due to their dimensions they are only software compatible and do not fit on the PCB.

+## Programming the PIC

+The PIC can be programmed with the Microchip IPE and the *.hex files in the releases.